ZacNik/MachineLearningWork/README.md

-# Predictive Classification Model - March Madness Winner predictor that achieves 85% accuracy
+March Madness Mastery: Building an 85% Accurate Tournament Winner Predictor

 Challenge/Context: The objective of this project was to develop a classification model to predict the winner of the March Madness tournament based on historical performance data of college basketball teams.